opendaylight/transportpce/docs/developer-guide.rst

 Renderer
 ^^^^^^^^

-The Renderer module, on request coming from the Service Handler through a service-implementation-request /service delete rpc, sets/deletes the path corresponding to a specific service between A and Z ends.
+The Renderer module, on request coming from the Service Handler through a service- implementation-request /service delete rpc, sets/deletes the path corresponding to a specific service between A and Z ends.
+The path description provided by the service-handler to the renderer is based on abstracted resources (nodes, links and termination-points), as provided by the PCE module.
+The renderer converts this path-description in a path topology based on device resources (circuit-packs, ports,…).
+The conversion from abstracted resources to device resources is performed relying on the portmapping module which maintains the connections between these different resource types.
+In Neon (SR0), portmapping modules has been enriched to support both openroadm 1.2.1 and 2.2 device models.
+The full support of openroadm 2.2 device models (both in the topology management and the rendering function) is planned at a later step (ORD2.2 full support is targeted for Neon SR1).

-It first checks what are the existing interfaces on the ports of the different nodes that the path crosses.
+After the path is provided, the renderer first checks what are the existing interfaces on the ports of the different nodes that the path crosses.
 It then creates missing interfaces.
 After all needed interfaces have been created it sets the connections required in the nodes and notifies the Service Handler on the status of the path creation.
 Path is created in 2 steps (from A to Z and Z to A).
 In case the path between A and Z could not be fully created, a rollback function is called to set the equipment on the path back to their initial configuration (as they were before invoking the Renderer).

 OLM
 ^^^^^^^^